-The introduction of the tickless kernel in Red Hat Enterprise Linux 6 (refer to Section 3.6, "Tickless Kernel") allows the CPU to enter the idle state more frequently, reducing power consumption and improving power management.
-The PowerTOP tool identifies specific components of kernel and userspace applications that frequently wake up the CPU.
-PowerTOP was used in development to perform the audits described in Section 3.13, "Optimizations in User Space" that led to many applications being tuned in this release, reducing unnecessary CPU wake up by a factor of ten.
+The introduction of the tickless kernel in Red Hat Enterprise Linux 7 allows the CPU to enter the idle state more frequently, reducing power consumption and improving power management.
+The PowerTOP tool identifies specific components of kernel and user-space applications that frequently wake up the CPU.
+PowerTOP was used in development to perform the audits that led to many applications being tuned in this release, reducing unnecessary CPU wake up by a factor of ten.

-Red Hat Enterprise Linux 6 comes with version 2.x of PowerTOP.
-This version is a complete rewrite of the 1.x codebase.
+Red Hat Enterprise Linux 7 comes with version 2.x of PowerTOP.
+This version is a complete rewrite of the 1.x code base.
 It features a clearer tab-based user interface and extensively uses the kernel "perf" infrastructure to give more accurate data.
 The power behavior of system devices is tracked and prominently displayed, so problems can be pinpointed quickly.
 More experimentally, the 2.x codebase includes a power estimation engine that can indicate how much power individual devices and processes are consuming.
-Refer to Figure 2.1, "PowerTOP in Operation".
+See Figure 2.1, "PowerTOP in Operation".